-Bank of the Southwest scored 20 out of a possible 30 on Bankrate's test of earnings, better than the national average of 16.52.
+On Bankrate's earnings test, Bank of the Southwest scored 20 out of a possible 30, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important measure of a bank's earnings.
-Bank of the Southwest's most recent annualized quarterly return on equity was 11.15 percent, above the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+Bank of the Southwest's most recent annualized quarterly return on equity was 10.52 percent, above the national average of 8.10 percent.

-The bank reported net income of $785,000 on total equity of $14.2 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.13 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $1.5 million on total equity of $14.1 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.04 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.